MLH/Figma-Challenges-GHW-Cloud-3-2025/README.md

-# Welcome to the Figma GHW: AI/ML Week Challenge Page!
+# Welcome to the Figma GHW: Cloud Week 3-2025 Challenge Page!

 Figma Dev Mode is a game-changer for developers because it bridges the gap between design and code by offering inspectable design elements, code snippets, and easy access to design assets. <br><br>
 Quickly translate designs into functional prototypes, iterate on UI elements efficiently, and ultimately build more impressive and polished projects in less time!